 Use these handy steps to ensure you select an eligible Georgia LPC Supervisor.
-Requirements for LPC Supervision in Georgia are unique and these tips can potentially save you a lot of time, money and LPC licensing application headaches.
+Requirements for LPC Supervision in Georgia are unique and these 15 TIPS can potentially save you a lot of time and money and LPC licensing application headaches.

 1) GA LPC Supervisors must be fully licensed as LPCs for a minimum of 3 years to provide board eligible supervision.

 2) Be sure your GA LPC Supervisor holds one of two credentials.

 a) The NBCC Approved Clinical Supervisor is the best LPC supervision credential.
 The training is rigorous and importantly it is accepted in 15 states including Georgia.

 NBCC administers the licensure examinations used by all 50 states, the District of Columbia, Puerto Rico, the Virgin Islands, and Guam.